Taiwan: Dozens feared dead in train crash | DW | 02.04.2021

 President Tsai Ing-wen said she had ordered hospitals to prepare for a mass casualty event.

+"Our emergency services have been fully mobilized to rescue and assist the passengers and railway staff affected.
+We will continue to do everything we can to ensure their safety in the wake of this heartbreaking incident."

-"The top priority now is to rescue the stranded people," Tsai's office said in a statement.
+Earlier, Tsai's office said in a statement: "The top priority now is to rescue the stranded people."

 Taiwan's mountainous east coast is a popular tourist destination, and the railway line from Taipei down the east coast is renowned for its tunnels and route that hugs the coastline.